-In our latest webinar, JD Dillon, Axonify’s Principal Learning Strategist shared how participants could increase the speed to capability and confidence of new employees by reimagining onboarding strategies.
+In our latest webinar, JD Dillon, Axonify’s Chief Learning Architect shared how participants could increase the speed to capability and confidence of new employees by reimagining onboarding strategies.

 Accomplishing this requires a complete mindset shift.
 We need to accept that onboarding never stops.
 It is simply the beginning of a continuous learning experience.